 Arne is a journalist, an author and a lecturer.
 He was Editor-in-Chief at Dagens Nyheter between 1982 and 1998.
-Subsequently he worked as a guest professor in Sweden, Norway and the U.S.A.
+Subsequently he worked as a guest Professor in Sweden, Norway and the USA.
 During the last few years he has given lectures and acted as a moderator of many debates about cultural conflicts and freedom of expression.
 Arne is member of the board of Article 19 in London.

 Lars Viklund, Lawyer

 Lars is a member of the Swedish Bar Association and a partner at Sju Advokater KB in Stockholm.
 He mainly focuses on labour and employment law, work environment offences and procedural law.
-Lars is the author of several books treating labour and employment law, and he has taken part in public legislation work.
+Lars is the author of several books regarding labour and employment law, and has taken part in public legislation work.

 Elisabeth Tamm, Bachelor of laws